estern1011/vue-grab/README.md

 - Check browser console for any error messages
 - The extension tries multiple detection methods but may not work with all setups

-### "Send to Cursor" button not appearing
+### "Open in Editor" button not appearing
 - The button only appears after you've grabbed a component
-- Click "Start Grabbing" and select a component first
+- Click "Start Grabbing", capture a component, then reopen the popup

-### Download failed
-- Check that you've granted the extension "downloads" permission
-- The file will be saved to your Downloads folder as `.cursor/context/vue-grab-latest.md`
-- You may need to manually move it to your project's `.cursor/context/` directory

 ### Extension not working
 - Refresh the page after installing the extension